-If you owe the government money or aren’t good with numbers, the thought of filing your taxes in two months may make you woozy.
+If you owe the government money or aren’t good with numbers, the thought of filing your taxes may make you woozy.
 But the IRS has two words for you: Don’t panic.

 The federal tax collection agency is actually very flexible when it comes to arranging for a six-month filing extension or making payment arrangements.

 But what happens if you file your taxes late or after an agreed upon extension?
 What if you don’t pay on time or make other arrangements for payment?

 The simple answer: Penalties and interest start accumulating.

 And if the IRS has to figure your taxes for you from other sources such as your banks and employer, you might not get your deductions and exemptions.

 Playing catch up